rapid7/insightconnect-plugins/zscaler/help.md

 #### Blacklist URL

-This action is used to add or remove an URLs from blacklist.
+This action is used to add or remove  URLs from a blacklist.

 ##### Input